Special Educational Needs and Disabilities (SEND)

 Our SEND policies and procedures are known, understood and followed by all staff.
 This provides a framework for indentifying pupils whose individual needs will require intervention and ensures staff strive to produce a consistently high level of relevant education for all our young people.

-The Garth Hill SEND and inclusion provision is a high level service, which meets with the framework of the SEN Code of Practice and all other external requirements
+The Garth Hill SEND and inclusion provision is a high level service, which meets with the framework of the SEND Code of Practice and all other external requirements

 SEND pupils, when required, are supported through interventions provided by the Learning Support team who are based in the Learning Support Centre.
 The Learning Support Centre has three classrooms with interactive white boards for small group and 1 to 1 interventions, an open plan multi-use learning space and disabled toilet facilities.